 The Ledbury Heritage Centre:

 The Ledbury Heritage Centre is the perfect place to visit if you want to learn about the history of Ledbury.
 It is free to visit and open in the spring months until October.
-You can find it located up the historic cobbled Church Lane, so it is very accessible to get to and easy to find.
+It is located up the historic cobbled Church Lane, so it is accessible to get to and easy to find.

 Newbridge Farm Park: